UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 > I've done the testing for this and this leads to a 5% performance improvement in Metro 2033 running under Proton and around 1% performance difference in windows gpu benchmarks running under Proton.
 >
 >Important note on **WINE_CPU_TOPOLOGY:** I've found an issue where WINE_CPU_TOPOLOGY will only set the mask for some threads, But does change total number of cpus.
 Getting around the issue can be done in steam via taskset `WINE_CPU_TOPOLOGY=6:0,1,2,3,4,5 taskset -c 0,1,2,3,4,5 %command%` note when using taskset it's the same as using WINE_CPU_TOPOLOGY ignore the total number of cores and the delimiter.
->
->
->(Your performance results may differ / Be more dramatic as i'm running a highly modified linux kernel & OS tuned for gaming.)

 # Universal Game Variables:
  DX12/VKD3D-Proton in games that "don't support it" (This was tested on RADV)